ketan-ghumatkar/ChatApp/README.md

 # ChatApp
-Live chat app based on web socket and redis database
+Live chat app based on web socket and redis database and angularJS